Top 11 Communication Skills and How You Can Improve Them

 Feedback is an integral part of professional development, as it gives you the opportunity to improve your skills and thrive in your career.

-One survey found that 65% of employees want more feedback from their managers.
+One survey found that 23% of employees are unsatisfied with the frequency of feedback coming from their direct manager.

 Stocker proposes a couple of questions you can ask to prompt feedback: